Skip to main content

 • OR providing a valid source code associated with the promotion

-• AND that source code is assigned to the promotion and is enabled
+• AND that the promotion has a source code assigned and the promotion is active

-• If the The Any/All selection makes sense.
-A promotion might not work because it requires All eligibility criteria and the shopper meets only some of the criteria.
-When this happens, it's an opportunity to re-evaluate whether you want to require All.
+• The Any and All selection makes sense.
+A promotion can fail because it requires All eligibility criteria and the shopper meets only some of the criteria.
+When this scenario happens, it's an opportunity to re-evaluate whether you want to require All.

 • If it's a product promotion, you:

-• Selected products that match the qualifying products rules, in the appropriate quantity or amount (if applicable).
+• Select products that match the qualifying products rules, in the appropriate quantity or amount (if applicable).

-• Selected products that are eligible for the discount (if applicable).
+• Select products that are eligible for the discount (if applicable).

 • If it's an order promotion, you have merchandise in your cart that exceeds the merchandise threshold specified after product discounts are applied.
-Gift certificates do not count towards the merchandise total.
+Gift certificates don’t count towards the merchandise total.

 • If it's a shipping promotion, you have:

-• Merchandise in your cart that exceeds the merchandise threshold specified after product and order level discounts have been applied.
+• Merchandise in your cart that exceeds the merchandise threshold specified after applying product and order level discounts.
 Gift certificates don't count towards the merchandise total.

 • Provided location information so B2C Commerce can calculate shipping.